d-liya/spacetagram/README.md

 ## Roadmap

 - [x] Identifying which technologies to use.
-- [x] Researching Shopify’s color palletes and design guide lines.
+- [x] Researching about Shopify’s design system.
 - [x] Coming up with a rough prototype which align with th Shopify’s ecosystem.
 - [x] Converting the design to code.
 - [x] Adding animations.